-- serialization is associated with recently selected device only.
-If a new device is selected, the serialization settings will be reset (serialization will be set to disabled) - serialization settings for recent device are saved along with other settings of the device to project file or to configuration file when application is closed - serialization engine calls request for new (next) serial number before each device programming is started (see Note 1.) - used serial number is indicated by (\) after serial number value.
-Used serial number means, the next device programming will use next serial number (see Note 1.)
+serialization is associated with recently selected device only.
+If a new device is selected, the serialization settings will be reset (serialization will be set to disabled)

+- serialization settings for recent device are saved along with other settings of the device to project file or to configuration file when application is closed - serialization engine calls request for new (next) serial number before each device programming is started - used serial number is indicated by () after serial number value.
+Used serial number means, the next device programming will use next serial number

-Note 1.): Calling of new serial number request before programming can be suppressed in case of previous unsuccessful device programming result by option Serial number usage if programming action fails:
+Note: Calling of new serial number request before programming can be suppressed in case of previous unsuccessful device programming result by option Serial number usage if programming action fails: